 However, the complicated part for most people is consciously deciding to live in the moment, but this self-help book does just that.

-Packed with useful information and inspirational ideas, this guidebook will inspire you to change your life for the better.
+Packed with helpful information and inspirational ideas, this guidebook will inspire you to improve your life.

 - Life is just a series of continuous moments taking place in the present.